-Segment assets include in particular intangible assets; property, plant and equipment; trade and other receivables; and inventories.
-Segment liabilities include in particular trade and other payables, and significant provisions.
+Segment assets include, in particular, intangible assets; property, plant and equipment; trade and other receivables; and inventories.
+Segment liabilities include, in particular, trade and other payables, and significant provisions.
 Segment investments include additions to intangible assets and property, plant and equipment.
 Deferred tax assets and liabilities are not included in the segment assets and segment liabilities.

-The M+M business model is based on three segments Distribution, VAR Business and M+M Software.
-The Distribution Segment is focused on Value-Added Distribution of CAD Software, which is operated Europe-wide.
-The VAR Business covers direct selling of CAD software to end users as well as associated services in the German speaking areas.
-The M+M Software segment contains the own developments of CAD/CAM software.
+The M+M business model is based on three segments, Distribution (future VAR Europe), VAR D/A/CH and M+M Software.

+The Distribution segment was focused on Value-Added Distribution of CAD Software in Europe.
+Since the Distribution business was sold at end of October 2011, the segment is in transition to a VAR business.
+The VAR D/A/CH segment covers direct selling of CAD software to end users and associated services in the German speaking areas.
+The M+M Software segment contains the own development of CAD/CAM software.